-Footnotes and Definitions for water quality table on previous page if exceeded, triggers treatment or other requirements which a water system must follow.
+Footnotes and Definitions for water quality table on previous page

+Less than

-< Less than AL Action Level: The concentration of a contaminant which, available treatment technology.
+Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 CU Color Units

 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best margin of safety.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a necessary for control of microbial contaminants.
+MCLGs allow for a margin of safety.